HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 Let's start with label 3 which is largest labelled nucleus.
 ![](fig/region_props_after_3.png){alt="A screenshot of the region-props dialog highlighting the largest nucleus."}
-According to the table nucleus 3 is larger than the other nuclui (202258 pixels).
+According to the table nucleus 3 is larger than the other nuclei (202258 pixels).
 In the [what is an image](what-is-an-image.html#pixels) lesson we learnt to use the mouse pointer to find particular values in an image.
 Hovering the mouse pointer over the light purple nuclei at the bottom